POW Turned Congressman

 Thomas Blount was born in 1759 at his parent’s home, Blount Hall, 14 miles south of modern Greenville.
 His father Jacob was a wealthy man with a range of income sources: farming, mills, naval stores (raw materials for ships), and loans.
 By 1783, after serving in the colonial assemblies and revolutionary congresses, and as paymaster for a Continental Army regiment, Jacob had owned up to 6,000 acres and held 74 people in slavery.[a]

 Blount and two brothers, including infamous William, became highly successful merchants after the war.
-The business was based in Washington, N.C., where their father had bought a store years earlier, with other facilities on Shell Island.[b]
+The business was based in Washington, N.C., where their father had bought a store years earlier, with other facilities on Shell Island, at an entrance to Pamlico Sound from the Atlantic.[b]
 Thomas moved to Tarboro to manage their new store here, the highest point most boats could get on the Tar River.

 From Tarboro he sent to Washington for export “tobacco, corn, and pork from the local populace (and) tallow (fat for candles, etc.), beeswax, and snakeroot.”
 In return he “received West Indian and New England goods, mainly sugar, molasses, salt, coffee, and rum.”
 The Blounts also provided shipping services, and farmed tobacco and other crops.
 “In 1783, for example, the Blounts shipped nearly one thousand bushels of sweet potatoes to New York.”
 The company built a tannery and nail factory as well, the latter staffed by enslaved people and white apprentices.[d]

-Later Blount became a justice of the peace, served in the state assembly, and was in the state convention that approved the U.S. Constitution along with William.
-He also was elected a U.S. Congressman, serving three full sessions despite being tried (though acquitted) for misdemeanor land fraud charges in 1800.
+Later Blount became a justice of the peace, served in the state assembly, and along with William was in the state convention that approved the U.S. Constitution.
+He also was elected a U.S. Congressman, serving three full sessions despite being tried (and acquitted) for misdemeanor land fraud charges in 1800.
 He was apparently not a fan of Pres.
 George Washington, writing home of dinner at the Washingtons as “‘spoiling his day.’”

 At the same time he was a trustee of the University of North Carolina for its first 20 years, and one of the commissioners who laid out the new capital of Raleigh.
 Blount Street there is named for him.
 He died in 1812 during his fourth congressional term.
 Besides the house and land here, he left behind another 540-acre plantation, other property here in “Tarborough,” his share of company land in Tennessee, and control of an unknown number of enslaved humans.
 He is buried in the Congressional Cemetery on Capitol Hill in Washington, D.C.